Research Journal

 5. Drama Approaches to Enhance Communication Skills in Children with Special Educational Needs

-Amrit Kaur Gill
+Amrit Kaur Gill1*

 Abstract

-Communication is an important aspect of life.
+Communication is an important aspect in life.
 Every day we use varied forms of communication to communicate meaning to one another.
 Whether we are acquiring information or disbursing information, communication plays a vital key in education.
 Many children with special needs may find it extremely difficult to cope in schools for various reasons and one of them is the inability to communicate effectively among their peers and people around them.
 This paper examines the literature on drama approaches in relation to children with special educational needs (SEN), particularly children diagnosed with dyslexia and Speech and Language Impairment.
-Through this literature review, we hope teachers and educators alike would find drama as the bridge to foster and enhance communications skills among children with SEN.
+Through this literature review, we hope teachers and educators alike would find drama as the bridge to foster and enhance communication skills among children with SEN.

 Keywords: drama, dyslexia, speech and language impairment, communication